jordanvidal1/dns-refresh/README.md

 ## Approach

-My approach involves pulling the current list of hosts from an object file containing the hosts and their associated IP addresses (or a new host from using the user input env variable).
+My approach involves pulling the current list of hosts from a json file containing the hosts and their associated IP addresses.
 I then loop through the hosts and query the dns.google.com endpoint for each host.
+A new host that doesn't exist in the file can be checked using the input env variable 'HOST'.

-Using the responses from each query, I can update the object file with the current IP address associated to its host.
-I'm then able to mark any IP addresses that do not match the current one as 'hanging'.
+Using the responses from each query, I can update the json file with the current IP addresses.
+I'm then able to mark any IP addresses that do not match the current IPs as 'hanging'.

-I could've used a database or csv file to store the hosts and IP addresses, but I thought using a json file and read/write functions was the most simple method.
+I could've used a database or csv file to store the data, but I thought using a json file and read/write functions was the most simple method.